pauler285/pauler285.github.io/_posts/2023-09-06-aws-sdk-for-sap-abap.md

 ## Lab03.
 [Amazon SNS]

-Please do this lab as described
+Please do this lab as described.
+Note that we already imported the needed transports for the AWS SDK classes before.
+For this lab we will focus on e-mail notification and skip the part with the lambda function.

 ## Lab04.
 [Amazon Textract]

-Please do this lab as described
+Please do this lab as described.
+Note that we already imported the needed transports for the AWS SDK classes before.

 ## Clean up resources